Gun owners and Ruger enthusiasts, we’ve found the best barrels for your 10/22 rifle. Keep reading to find out more.

 Beyer Barrels Ruger 10/22 Ultralight Target Barrel

 In addition to the standard .22 LR version, Beyer also builds a version designed to fit the .17 HMR version of the 10/22.
-Beyer only recommends that you utilize a heavier charging handle assembly and bolt carrier if you want to switch to the .17 caliber however.
+Beyer only recommends that you utilize a heavier Ruger 10/22 charging handle assembly and bolt carrier if you want to switch to the .17 caliber, however.

 On top of everything else, this barrel is also not as expensive as several other quality aftermarket 10/22 barrels.
 Sure, it’s still going to be quite expensive overall and cost nearly as much as the 10/22 itself, but it is the least expensive barrel option in this list.

-If you’re looking for a target bull barrel that is not excessively heavily, the Beyer Barrel is without question one of your best choices.
-This is a durable and rust resistant barrel that will greatly improve the accuracy and performance of your 10/22
+If you’re looking for a target bull barrel that is not excessively heavy, the Beyer Barrel is without question one of your best choices.
+This is a durable and rust-resistant barrel that will greatly improve the accuracy and performance of your 10/22.

-- Coated in cerakote to greatly improve rust and corrosion resistance
+- Cerakote coating for rust and corrosion resistance

 - Cheaper than several other aftermarket 10/22 barrels